-Rachael Pentico is an undergraduate student within the Biology Department at Eastern Washington University.
-She also spent time at Spokane Falls Community College where she focused on economics, with an emphasis on environmental policy.
-Her interests and research focus is on ecology and how invasive species and anthropogenic climate change will affect different ecosystems.
+Rachael Pentico graduated from Eastern Washington University in 2021 with a BS in Biology.
+Previously, she spent time at Spokane Falls Community College where she focused on economics, with an emphasis on environmental policy.
+Her research interests focus on ecology and how invasive species and anthropogenic climate change will affect different ecosystems.
 She wants her education in economics to follow her into her biological studies so that economic factors can help to persuade policy.
-She is also a research assistant in Dr. Rebecca Brown's lab that is focused on restoring a section of the Palouse Prairie.
-She hopes to obtain a Ph.D. and mentor students as a professor.
-For her 2020 EWU McNair Summer Research Internship, Rachael continued her work under the mentorship of Dr. Brown, Professor of Biology at EWU.
+She worked as a research assistant in Dr. Rebecca Brown's lab focused on restoring a section of the Palouse Prairie.
+Rachael presented research at the EWU virtual symposium in 2020: A Review of Plant-Soil Feedbacks and Their Importance For Palouse Prairie Restoration and Management.

 2020 McNair Faculty Research Mentor: Dr. Rebecca Brown